 These gnaw marks are one of the sure signs of a rodent problem.
 Other signs to look out for are feces and urine in your pantry, drawers, and counters, and greasy smudge marks left behind along walls and floorboards where they travel often.
 By the time you see an actual mouse or rat, you could already have an infestation, as these creatures are nocturnal and like to move about under the cover of night.

-Depending on the size of the infestation and where the rats or mice are nesting, your wildlife technician will put together a custom plan for eradication.
+Depending on the size of the infestation and where the rodents are nesting, your wildlife technician will put together a custom plan for eradication.
 The process can take anywhere from seven to ten days.
-Once rats and mice are gone, the gaps through which these rodents entered will be sealed.
+Once rats and mice are gone, the gaps through which these mice entered will be sealed.
 Then repairs and sanitation can take place.

 Most people think of squirrels as cute, energetic, and bushy-tailed animals.
 They are found all over the world except Australia and Antarctica.
 Opinions about squirrels differ vastly.
 There are those who think they are adorable and love to watch them in the park or even feed them.
 Then there are those who only consider them a nuisance.